-- A critical analysis by the racing industry of the safety and welfare implications of the current schedules, procedures and policies surrounding the conditioning, sale and racing of two-year-old horses. - A period of rest for all horses to provide an opportunity to refresh and diminish the volume of persistent cyclic loading that occurs in the absence of rest. - No horse shall be permitted to race within 10 days of its last start. - Every horse entered to race shall be on association grounds in sufficient time to have a pre-race veterinary inspection for racing soundness by the regulatory veterinarian. - Standardization and enhancement of pre-race and post-race veterinary examinations with mandatory cross-jurisdictional sharing of information. - In those jurisdictions that practice it, racetrack management must discontinue the coercion of trainers to enter horses according to stall allotment.

-- Uniform participation by all jurisdictions in injury reporting for both racing and training injuries. - Investment by all racing venues in capital improvements of the racing oval that will enhance horse, rider and personnel safety, such as safety rails, padded starting gates, and helmets and vests for starting gate personnel. - Immediate adoption of ARCI riding crop and shoeing standards in all racing jurisdictions and at in-training sales. - The development in all racing jurisdictions of a program for rehabilitation, retraining and adoption for horses whose racing careers have ended.
+- A critical analysis by the racing industry of the safety and welfare implications of the current schedules, procedures and policies surrounding the conditioning, sale and racing of two- year-old horses. - A period of rest for all horses to provide an opportunity to refresh and diminish the volume of persistent cyclic loading that occurs in the absence of rest. - No horse shall be permitted to race within 10 days of its last start. - Every horse entered to race shall be on association grounds in sufficient time to have a pre-race veterinary inspection for racing soundness by the regulatory veterinarian. - Standardization and enhancement of pre-race and post-race veterinary examinations with mandatory cross-jurisdictional sharing of information. - In those jurisdictions that practice it, racetrack management must discontinue the coercion of trainers to enter horses according to stall allotment. - Uniform participation by all jurisdictions in injury reporting for both racing and training injuries. - Investment by all racing venues in capital improvements of the racetrack that will enhance horse, rider and personnel safety, such as safety rails, padded starting gates, and helmets and vests for starting gate personnel. - The development in all racing jurisdictions of a program for rehabilitation, retraining and adoption for horses whose racing careers have ended.
 These programs should reinforce owner responsibility and support a secondary market for racehorses.
-The Finger Lakes Thoroughbred Adoption Program in Farmington, N.Y., is an example of successful collaboration between racetrack management and horsemen.
-Any new programs can be linked nationally with the Unwanted Horse Coalition, currently operated by the American Horse Council. - The generation of funds by the industry to assist in the transition of horses from racing into second careers. - Governance change within the horse racing industry to establish uniform regulatory authority to accomplish widespread and consistent compliance throughout the industry. - Development of continuing education and accreditation programs for owners, trainers, stewards, jockeys, grooms, starters, farriers, veterinarians and security personnel.
+The Finger Lakes Thoroughbred Adoption Program in Farmington, NY is an example of successful collaboration between racetrack management and horsemen.
+Any new programs can be linked nationally with the Unwanted Horse Coalition, currently operated by the American Horse Council. - The generation of funds by the industry to assist in the transition of horses from racing into second careers.

+- Governance change within the horse racing industry to establish uniform regulatory authority to accomplish widespread and consistent compliance throughout the industry. - Development of continuing education and accreditation programs for owners, trainers, stewards, jockeys, grooms, starters, farriers, veterinarians and security personnel.